 The German capital, if any, is the perfect year-round destination – and a perfect place for a city hike.
 We put on our hiking shoes and spent some sunny winter days exploring Berlin’s Top Ten sights.

-We did most of it on foot, and took the subway only where the distances were too long to walk.
+We did most of it on foot and only took the subway where the distances were too all long to walk.

-This post will explain our walking and subway itinerary through an exceptional city, Berlin.
+This post will show you our fantastic walking and subway itinerary through the exceptional city of Berlin.

 Walking between Berlin’s Top Ten sights: Brandenburger Tor

 It was early March, the time for the massive ITB Berlin Travel Show that gathers travel experts and travelers from all over the world.
 Then, just a few days before it all was cancelled as the first event of this size in the whole world.
 There was a new type of virus from China spreading in North Italy.

 We all know the rest of the story, too well.
 But on that day Clas and me were in Berlin, without the reason we came for.

 Luckily we had an apartment to live in isolation.
 We had our hiking shoes and luck with the weather – and there were things to see.

 Berlin is a city full of sights, full of history.
 So out we went from our apartment and started walking, day in and day out.

 Berlin is a city full of attractions and monuments, most of which are connected with the city’s dramatic past.